Getting started

 Common issues

 • The skill says “no design context found”.
 You skipped step 2.
-Run /impeccable teach first.
+Run /impeccable init first.

 • Commands do not appear in the harness.
 Reload the harness after installing.
 If they still do not appear, check that the installer wrote files into the expected location (.claude/skills/, .cursor/skills/, etc.) and that your harness is picking up that directory.